Fire and rescue services

 Get an IDP before you leave Australia.

-Violent protests and demonstrations occur in Dhaka and other districts.
+Violent protests and demonstrations can occur in Dhaka and other districts.
 This includes on the main airport road.

 These events can cause major traffic delays and disruptions.

+Head-on collisions are common.
 Risks are higher at night and outside the major cities.

 Cars, buses and trucks often drive at high speed either: